I need to...

 National City Marine Terminal is located on the National City waterfront at the south end of San Diego Bay and is the Port’s “roll-on, roll-off” cargo terminal.
 As the most advanced vehicle import/export facility on the West Coast, it is home to the West Coast’s most efficient auto processor, Pasha Automotive Services.
 NCMT is located 10 miles from the U.S. – Mexico border, and provides on-dock rail and nearby regional freeways.

 When you need that something special, the Port of San Diego knows how to handle specialty cargo that does not fit in standardized containers.

 Whether it’s windmill blades, generators, propellers or even yachts, we have the expertise to carefully handle specialty cargo with ease and efficiency.
 With flexible lay down space, covered storage options, and on-dock rail—all minutes from multiple interstates, no box–no problem.

-Shipping dry bulk cargo requires special skills, equipment and attention to detail.
+Shipping dry and liquid bulk cargo requires special skills, equipment, and attention to detail.
 Whether it’s sand, soda ash, sugar, fertilizer, bauxite or cement, we get you on a granular level.
-With ample storage and efficient cargo handling, we keep your dry bulk cargo flowing from ship to dock to market much faster.
+With ample storage and efficient cargo handling, we keep your bulk cargo flowing from ship to dock to market much faster.